quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part87_Thermal_Soaring.md

 ---

 #### Temperature Parameter Adjustment During Learning
-Background context: The temperature parameter \(\tau\) was initialized to 2.0 and incrementally decreased to 0.2 during learning.
+Background context: The temperature parameter $\tau$ was initialized to 2.0 and incrementally decreased to 0.2 during learning.
 This parameter influences how action preferences are calculated based on estimated action values.

 :p How did the temperature parameter affect the calculation of action preferences?
 ??x
-The temperature parameter \(\tau\) influenced the scaling of action preferences such that the action with the maximum estimated action value received a preference of \(1/\tau\), while the action with the minimum estimated action value received a preference of 0.
+The temperature parameter $\tau $ influenced the scaling of action preferences such that the action with the maximum estimated action value received a preference of$1/\tau$, while the action with the minimum estimated action value received a preference of 0.
 The preferences for other actions were scaled between these extremes.

-For example, if \(\tau = 2.0\), then an action with the highest estimated action value would receive a preference of \(1/2 = 0.5\).
-As \(\tau\) decreases to 0.2, this scaling becomes more pronounced, increasing the preference for actions with higher values and reducing it for those with lower values.
+For example, if $\tau = 2.0 $, then an action with the highest estimated action value would receive a preference of $1/2 = 0.5 $.
+As $\tau$ decreases to 0.2, this scaling becomes more pronounced, increasing the preference for actions with higher values and reducing it for those with lower values.

 ```java
 public void updatePreferences(double tau) {